-The Steering Committee (SC) acts in a supervisory role and manages the overall direction of the investment of the entire organization.
+The Steering Committee (SC) has the overall responsibility for providing strategic direction and management of the entire organization.
 The Technical Plenary (TP) is the technical management body that oversees the overall technical direction of the organization.

 Interoperability testing for shorter time to market